Kimd999/Team-6-B31OT-Group-Assigment/README.md

 ## 4. MAC Address Configuration

-These are the MAC addresses used in the code (and were replaced with the real board addresses during testing):
+These are the MAC addresses for reference purpose in the codes only (and were replaced with the real board addresses of ours during testing):

 ```c
 Gateway (ESP32-C3):   24:6F:28:AA:BB:01